HEO-Systems/Launch101/README.md

 ## About HEO Systems

 Launch101 is owned and developed by HEO Systems.
-Learn more about us and our projects at [heosystems.com](https://heo-systems.net/).
+Learn more about us at [heo-systems.net/about-us](https://heo-systems.net/about-us/).

 ---